josedab/test-repository/README.md

   - Mmmm, no errors, but this last commit did not show up.
 Network partition?
   - Starring repository, will I see the job going through?
   - This is in production!

+## Fourth feature
+- While logging worked, it is too much for production.
+Let's make it configurable depending on environment